 Many of Prague’s streets are paved with bricks, some of which have cracks, uneven angles and can become slick when wet.
 It is best to stick with a comfortable pair of flat shoes rather than heels as they can get stuck in the pavement.

 A day ticket only costs 110 CZK.
 You can also buy 30 and 90-minute tickets for 24 and 32 CZK respectively.
 Tickets can be purchased from the automatic machines at the entrance of all metro stations, at some tram or bus stops, and at tabáks (tobacconists).
 Just remember to validate your ticket at the start of your journey in one of the validation machines.
 Periodic checks are carried out by plain-clothes ticket inspectors and you’ll incur a hefty fine if you don’t.
 You can plan your journey here.

 We wouldn’t recommend using taxis unless it’s absolutely necessary.
 It’s very difficult not to get fleeced unless you speak Czech or know the terrain.
 There are several taxi companies operating throughout Prague.
-Some of the better ones are AAA Radiotaxi and Sedop.
+One of the better ones is AAA Radiotaxi.
 Uber is another option to get around Prague and is usually cheaper than taxis.